-Cosmetic Botox treatments involve injecting small amounts of the chemical into specific areas of the patient’s face.
+Cosmetic Botox and dermal filler injectable treatments involve injecting small amounts of the chemical into specific areas of the patient’s face.
 The Botox temporarily restricts movement of the targeted facial muscles, which causes wrinkles to soften and diminish.
 The effects of Botox are not permanent—they typically wear off within 3-6 months.
 Given the manner of Botox’s function, it’s most applicable to wrinkles such as crow’s feet, frown lines, and forehead lines.
 While botulinum toxin type A is dangerous in high quantities, the amount used in cosmetic Botox treatments is far below any level that is associated with serious health risks.

 FDA Approval and Statistics

 Botox injections have been approved by the U.S. Food and Drug Administration, and are safe for both short-term and long-term use.
 Botox was originally developed to treat strabismus (crossed eyes), and in the mid-90s its wrinkle-reducing effects began to attract attention.
 The FDA approved Botox for cosmetic use in 2002, and the number of reported adverse effects leading up to that point was very low.
 Between 1989 and 2003, there were only thirty-six cases of serious adverse effects from cosmetic Botox, and about one-third of those may have been linked to preexisting conditions.